-The flavor of tea reflects the soil it is grown in, the season picked, and the curing process.
-Eden Sencha is tended adhering to strict organic practices.
-The Nagatas are dedicated to organic farming.
-This dedication is also reflected in the use of skillfully executed traditional handling methods that preserve and enhance the tea's flavor and antioxidant nutrients resulting in exceedingly fine organic green tea.
+Green tea’s flavor reflects the soil it is from, the season picked, and the curing process.
+Eden Sencha is tended and handled following strict organic practices.
+The Nagata’s dedication to organic farming is found in the skillful, traditional handling methods that protect the tea's flavor and antioxidant nutrients.
+They produce exceedingly fine organic green tea.

-Green tea has been the focus of medical research in many countries over the past decade.
-These studies affirm green tea's healthful properties.
-Powerful antioxidants, including epigallocatechins gallate, tannins and flavonoids, all collectively referred to as "catechins" are cited.
-These polyphenols account for up to 40 percent of the tea's dry weight.
+Green tea has been focused on in medical research in many countries.
+The studies affirm green tea's healthful properties.
+Powerful antioxidants, including epigallocatechins gallate, tannins, and flavonoids, all collectively referred to as "catechins," are cited.
+These polyphenols account for 40% of the tea's dry weight.

 |Ingredients||Organic Sencha Green Tea Leaves (Camellia sinensis)|

 |UPC Code Each||No|